bchd/bahc-ohana-api/README.md

 [ohanakapa]: https://github.com/codeforamerica/ohanakapa

 ## Taxonomy
-Out of the box, this project supports the [Open Eligibility](http://openeligibility.org) taxonomy.
-If you would like to use your own taxonomy, or add more categories to the Open Eligibility taxonomy, read our Wiki article on [taxonomy basics](https://github.com/codeforamerica/ohana-api/wiki/Taxonomy-basics).
+Code For America's Ohana API project supports the [Open Eligibility](http://openeligibility.org) taxonomy.
+We used their Wiki article on [taxonomy basics](https://github.com/codeforamerica/ohana-api/wiki/Taxonomy-basics) to add and extend on categories by importing our own taxonomy.

+Our taxonomy lives at `/data/taxonomy.csv`.

 ## Deploying to Heroku
 See the [Wiki](https://github.com/codeforamerica/ohana-api/wiki/How-to-deploy-the-Ohana-API-to-your-Heroku-account).